Have you been thinking about offering health insurance to your employees?

 The monthly charge of the group health insurance premiums can be fully paid by the employer, or the costs can be shared between the employer and employees.

-The cost of a small business group health insurance plan depends on a number of factors.
+The cost of a small business group health insurance plan depends on several factors.
 Here are a few of the easier to understand variables:

 - The insurance carrier